 - Pour in a cup of water, then add your goat meat, curry powder, paprika, cumin, salt, and cinnamon.
 You can also use beef or chicken broth instead of water.
 Mix everything and allow it to simmer on low heat for about 5 minutes.

-- Add your coconut milk and give it a good stir one more time.
-Make sure you scrape the browned bits from the bottom of the pot.
+- Add the coconut milk and stir well one more time.
+Make sure to scrape the browned bits from the bottom of the pot.

-- Set the instant pot to manual mode and cook your goat curry on high pressure for 30 minutes.
+- Set the Instant Pot to manual mode and cook your goat curry on high pressure for 30 minutes.
 It will take a few minutes to come to pressure.
-Let the instant pot naturally release its pressure when the timer goes off.
+When the timer goes off, let the Instant Pot naturally release its pressure.

 You can make goat curry on the stovetop.
-This might take a long time, anywhere from 1.5-2 hours, depending on how tough your goat meat is and how tender you want it to be.
-Keep an eye on it, so the water doesn't dry out.
-You might need to add a bit more water if there is no liquid.
+This might take a long time, anywhere from 1.5 to 2 hours, depending on how tough your goat meat is and how tender you want it to be.
+Keep an eye on it so the water doesn't dry out.
+If there is no liquid, you might need to add a bit more water.

-You can also marinate it overnight for more flavor by mixing the goat meat and all the spices in a large bowl and keeping it in the refrigerator.
+You can also marinate it overnight for more flavor by mixing the goat meat and all the spices in a large bowl and refrigerating it.

 This recipe can also be made in a slow cooker and will take 4-5 hours on high heat.